zenml-io/blog.zenml.io/_posts/2022-04-07-data-centric-mlops.md

   <img src="../assets/posts/data-centric-ml/mlops_process_1.png" width="700" />
 </div>

 More than code, in machine learning **data** affects the output of the system directly.
-There are feedback loops that happen implcitly and often explcitly within the lifetime of a model that is deployed in production.
-While in classical software development, one could simply test and vet code as it passes through various stages to production, it is more complex and difficult to this in a system affected by data.
+There are feedback loops that happen implicitly and often explicitly within the lifetime of a model that is deployed in production.
+While in classical software development one could simply test and vet code as it passes through various stages to production, it is more complex and difficult to this in a system affected by data.

 It is in these feedback loops where MLOps ultimately lives.
-It is not enough to do this process once: A successful ML team needs to execute this process over and over again, and in a manner that the system can be trusted.
+It is not enough to do this process once: A successful ML team needs to execute this process over and over again, and in a manner such that the system can be trusted.

-Said simply, MLOps is a set of practices that aims to deploy and maintain machine learning models in production reliably and efficiently.
+Simply stated, MLOps is a set of practices that aims to deploy and maintain machine learning models in production reliably and efficiently.
 This is including and beyond getting these models deployed into production.

 <div align="center">
   <img src="../assets/posts/data-centric-ml/mlops_process_2.png" width="700" />